 Another unique experience is the heart racing Go Ape!
 Enjoy spectacular views of Buckinghamshire and the Chilterns landscape as you swing through the tree tops.
 Go Ape is a great activity to spend with family or friends of all ages.
 Enjoy zip wires, Tarzan swings, rope ladders and a variety of obstacles and crossings.
 Visit Go Ape in Wendover or Go Ape at Black Park.

-Black Park Country Park is open 365 days a year with a long list of events all year round, check out our Whats On section.
+Black Park Country Park is open 365 days a year with a long list of events all year round.
 Start by walking through the impressive woodland or around the extensive lake.
-There is also a range of outdoor activities that all ages can choose from, try fishing, cycling or even go ape!
+There is also a range of outdoor activities that all ages can choose from, try fishing, cycling or even Go Ape!

 Are you wanting to get fit this year or fancy taking up running?
 Luckily Aylesbury host free park runs every Saturday from 9am.
 This is a fantastic event if you are someone who needs some group motivation plus, it doesn’t cost a thing!

 7. Roald Dahl Trails

 Great Missenden was the home of Roald Dahl for 36 years until his death in 1990.
 So as you can imagine many of his stories are based in and around the village.